pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 ## Thread Safety

-- As it relates to any Postgres-thing (calling a function, allocated memory, anything at all from `pgx_pg_sys::`), there is none
+As it relates to any Postgres thing (calling a function, allocated memory, anything at all from `pgx::*::*`), **there is none!**  Postgres itself is purposely not thread safe and neither is pgx.

-- We (will) detect FFI calls into Postgres in non-the-main-thread and immediately panic
-- pgx extensions can use threads so long as they **don't use any** Postgres-thing within them
+It's difficult (right now) to ask the Rust compiler to ensure code is not using pgx from a thread.
+We have been discussing some ideas.
+Until then, there's one simple rule:

+- Do **not** use anything from the `pgx` crate or any Postgres allocated memory from a thread

+You might be really smart and think you can sneak by doing something, but you're probably wrong.
+Even if you're right, there's no help from the Rust compiler here, which means you're wrong.

+pgx does (rather, it's about to #777) detect if a Postgres `extern "C"` function is called from a thread that isn't the main thread and go ahead and `panic!()`, but even this isn't a fool-proof guard and is only a runtime check.

+That said, it is okay for a pgx extension to use threads as long as they follow that one simple rule.
+For example, there's no reason why an extension can't import `rayon` and parallel sort a Vec or take advantage of its amazing parallel iterators.
+It's even fine to spawn a thread during `_PG_init()` and have it out there in the background doing whatever it does -- so long as it's not, not even a tiny bit, trying to use anything provided by pgx.

+Rust `panic!()`s from a thread do not interface with the pgx error handling machinery.
+Whatever Rust normally does in that situation is what happens with pgx -- the thread will die.

 ## Type Conversions